saul/demofile/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question
-about: Suggest an idea for this project
+about: Get an answer to your question
 title: ""
 labels: question
 assignees: ""